m4rkh4ck/ADFortressBreaker/README.md

 ```

-In the main menu the user can choose the activity to do simply by typing the corresponding number and pressing enter.
+In the main menu the user can choose the activity to do by typing the corresponding number and pressing enter.

 ## Credits
 To implement ADFortressBreaker we used the following tools: <br>